fraxinus1098/3D-VR-Journal-Visualizer/README.md

 - Node.js (v14+)
 - npm (v6+)
 - A WebXR-compatible device (like Oculus Quest 3) or browser for testing
-- SuperCollider (v3.13+) - required for audio features
+- SuperCollider (v3.13+) - required for Phase 5 audio features

 ### Installation